NU-CPGME/aku_genomics_workshop_2022/part_1/1B_command_line.md

 * Example: `cat genome.fasta > new_file.fasta`
 * **WARNING**: If you redirect to an existing file, it will be overwritten by the new file.
 The overwritten data will not be able to be recovered.

+To addend a file, i.e. to add new data to the end of the file wihtout overwriting the old data, you can use the `>>` redirect instead.

 ## Section 1.8 `cp`

 This is the copy function.
 It allows you to make a copy of a file in a new name and/or new locataion.
 The usage is: